BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 Where authemtication is needed, queries must include a token parameter.
 The token is obtained via the authentication mechanism built for the
 NatureCounts R-client API.

+### Authentication ###

+The API controls collection data access using a token that is generated when a user authenticates.
+The token has a limited life span (currently 20 days), so the client application should require user authentication for each new session.
+Authentication is based on [NatureCounts login](https://www.birdscanada.org/birdmon/default/register.jsp).
+Registration is free.

+A user may hold multiple valid tokens at a time, allowing them to work from more than one session (or device) at once.

+This entrypoint requires a login username and password, and if valid, returns a JSON object carrying a token with a 20 day validity period, as well as the current api_version designation (String).
+The client application can then present the token as user credentials in the data access entry points, where applicable.

+Required parameter: **username** - the account username

+Required parameter: **password** - the account password

+>**Example URL:** /api/data/authenticate?username=asdfasdf&password=qwerty

+>**Example Response:** {"token":"1234567890qwerty,"api_version":"2019.01"}

 ### User Registration ###

 ### User Signin ###

 ### Project Registration / De-registration ###

 ## Lookup Data Querying ##